suz608/InstaCoffee/README.md

 # InstaCoffee - Coffee Shop Web Application
-InstaCoffee is a React-based coffee shop web application that allows users to browse the menu, get directions to the store, create and log into personal accounts, place orders online, and modify their profiles.
+InstaCoffee is a React.js coffee shop web application that allows users to browse the menu, get directions to the store, create and log into personal accounts, place orders online, and modify their profiles.

 [Video Demonstration](https://youtu.be/a2Tx6ue__hc)